petrlipatov/rutf8/README.md

 LZ77 is one of the fundamental algorithms in text compression, invented by Abraham Lempel and Jacob Ziv in 1977.
 It uses a sliding window to find repeating sequences.

-- LZ77 symbols and repeated patterns with tuples [offset, length, next unmatched char]
+- LZ77 encodes symbols and repeated patterns with tuples [offset, length, next unmatched char]
 - If a match is found at the end of the Search Buffer, the algorithm will test the matched pattern against the remaining Lookahead Buffer and apply Run-Length Encoding (RLE) if possible.
 - `binaryEncoder(input, options)` as 2d parameter takes option object
   - options allow to set length of Search Buffer and Lookahead Buffer